devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

   @override
   List<Wisdom> get initialState => List<Wisdom>();

-  ///Takes in each event that is send to the BLoC emits a new State based on
+  ///Takes in each event that is send to the BLoC and emits new State
-  ///that event.
+  ///based on that event.
   @override
   Stream<List<Wisdom>> mapEventToState(FavoriteEvent event) async* {
     List<Wisdom> newFavorites = new List()..addAll(currentState);